ddoyediran/programming-resources/README.md

 # Programming Resources

-Here are resources I find interesting.
+Here are a couple of resources I find interesting

 Data Structure and Algorithms